 This licensing scheme is jointly administered by the Business Licensing Authority and CAV.
 Under the RHO Act, rooming house operators must be licensed (s 7), and rooming house operators (including managers) must satisfy a fit and proper person test (ss 10, 18).
 Not complying with the RHO Act can result in penalties of up to $10,000, conditions being attached to a rooming house licence, and licence disqualification or cancellation.

-Rooming houses must display – in a conspicuous place inside the front entrance of the rooming house – a copy of their licence (including any conditions imposed by VCAT) (s 39).
-The business licensing registrar must publish (on the internet) key information about each licensee (s 44).
-Thus, identifying registered and unregistered rooming houses should be much easier.
+Rooming houses must display – in a conspicuous place inside the rooming house’s front entrance – their licence (including any conditions imposed by VCAT) (s 39).
+Also, the business licensing registrar must publish online key information about each licensee (s 44).

 The operator (or manager as applicable) must also report if they cease to be a fit and proper person within 14 days of becoming aware they are no longer a fit and proper person (s 21), or if there are any changes to the operator’s or manager’s details (s 22).
 In most circumstances, it is an offence to allow a disqualified or unfit person to continue to be an officer or manager of a rooming house (s 27).